-Imperial currently holds the top spot for graduate employability in The Guardian University Guide 2020 – and we’re committed to maintaining this success.
+We currently hold the top spot for graduate employability in The Guardian University Guide 2021 and top for graduate prospects in The Times and Sunday Times Good University Guide 2021.
+We’re committed to maintaining this success.

 Our Careers Service is on hand to provide professional careers support and guidance from your very first day.
 Just some of the services available to help you plan for life after Imperial include:

 - one-to-one sessions with a professional careers consultant

 - daily skills seminars tailored to meet the different stages of the recruitment cycle

 In addition to our central service, each department has a member of staff who is responsible for providing subject-specific careers support.

 The quality of our graduates and our central London location contribute to Imperial being one of the UK universities most targeted by graduate employers.

 We organise a year-round programme of employer events where you can learn more about different professions, hone your skills for interviews and assessment centres, and meet leading recruiters face to face.